NoSpy — The #1 Hidden Camera Detector App: Accurate Spy Camera Finder, Version History & App Privacy Review

 - Clock radios (nightstand) — especially if angled toward the bed

-- Air purifiers, fans — large enough to conceal a module
+- Air purifiers, fans — large enough to conceal a camera module

-- Bathroom mirror area and any wall-mounted items
+- Bathroom mirror area and any wall-mounted objects

 A white or pink glow that is not a TV remote requires physical follow-up.
-TV remotes only emit IR when actively pressed — a continuous glow is not a remote.
+TV remotes only emit IR when actively pressed — a continuous glow from any object is suspicious and warrants closer inspection.

 Lights back on.
 Open NoSpy → Magnetic scanner.
 Hold phone 5–10 cm from suspicious objects — particularly anything that doesn’t belong or looks unusually new:

-- USB charger cameras: typically 8–14 µT at 5 cm
+- USB charger spy cameras: typically 8–14 µT at 5 cm

-A genuine camera produces a localised spike that sharpens as you approach a specific point on the device’s surface.
-A general background rise that doesn’t sharpen is likely ordinary electronics.
+A genuine hidden camera produces a localised spike that sharpens as you approach a specific point on the object’s surface.
+A general background rise that doesn’t sharpen is likely ordinary electronics — not suspicious.

 No app replaces looking.
 Hold a torch at ~45° to any suspect surface and look for a small circular reflection not present in the surrounding material.
-A lens produces a distinctive bright spot that isn’t in plastic, fabric, or wood.
+Camera lenses produce a distinctive bright spot that isn’t in plastic, fabric, or wood.
 Check:

 - Smoke detector underside — unscrew if easily accessible